 The ratings detailed in Table 3 offer us an understanding of how susceptible each asset category might be to specific future climate hazards.
 As a synopsis, our natural resources, socially vulnerable populations, and transportation systems emerge as the asset categories with the highest combined vulnerability ratings across all hazards.
 These ratings apply to both the projected scenarios of 2050 and 2075.
-Although these vulnerability ratings are for the future, natural resources, socially vulnerable populations, and transportation are currently the most impacted assets by climate hazards.
+Although these vulnerability ratings are for the future, natural resources, socially vulnerable populations, and transported assets by climate hazards.